 Anointing comes upon what you already have.
 Never feel sorry when your resources are insufficient or not the latest and the best.
 God is perfectly capable of anointing and expanding the little things you have if you just use them.

 In the year 1991, Linus Torvalds who was a student in the University of Helsinki wrote a new Operating System now known to the world as Linux.
 Instead of selling this project for a good price, Linus released it to the internet free of charge, which allowed others to build upon it.

 Maybe you have not heard of Linux or its founder Linus before but the name Android for sure.
 Today everyone can afford for a smartphone thanks to Android and Android is based on the Linux Operating System.
 Linux has cut down the costs of web hosting so much, preachers like me can publish our sermons on the Internet without worrying about high costs.
 Linux is in your Cable TV Box, in your Car’s CD Player.
 It’s even in your Microwave Oven.
 None of these would have been possible if Linus had decided to profit from his invention or keep it for himself.
 Talk about the power of sharing!

 The 5 loaves and the 2 fishes belonged to a young boy, (John 6:8-9).
 He could have put that meal on auction and sell it to the highest bidder!
 But he shared his meal and masses of people were blessed.

 Likewise, the Church will be able to influence the world on a much broader scale if we share our resources with each other.

-(5) In ministry we need to be team players or we will Fail
+(5) We need to be Team Players or we Fail